taishi-i/awesome-ChatGPT-repositories/README.md

  * [chatdev](https://github.com/10cl/chatdev) - ChatDev IDE is an tools for building your ai agent, Whether it's NPCs in games or powerful agent tools, you can design what you want for this platform.
  * [contoso-chat](https://github.com/azure-samples/contoso-chat) - This sample has the full End2End process of creating RAG application with Prompt Flow and AI Studio.
 It includes GPT 3.5 Turbo LLM application code, evaluations, deployment automation with AZD CLI, GitHub actions for evaluation and deployment and intent mapping for multiple LLM task mapping.
  * [LangGPT](https://github.com/langgptai/langgpt) - LangGPT: Empowering everyone to become a prompt expert!🚀  Structured Prompt，Language of GPT, 结构化提示词，结构化Prompt
+ * [AISuperDomain](https://github.com/win4r/aisuperdomain) - Aila(AI超元域): The premier AI integration tool for Windows, macOS, and Android.
+Ask once, get answers from 10+ AIs like ChatGPT, Gemini, Claude3, Copilot, Poe, perplexity and more.
+Features customizable AI and prompts.

 ## Chatbots